Can Dogs Eat Ginger?

 Some veterinary experts advise against giving dogs Ginger, stating that it could be toxic and harmful to their digestive system.

-However, other studies show that small amounts of dried or fresh Ginger can offer health benefits, including reduced inflammation, pain relief, and improved gastrointestinal conditions.
+However, other studies show that small amounts of dried or fresh Ginger can offer health benefits, including reduced inflammation, pain relief, and improved gastrointestinal conditions

-Generally, it is always best to talk with a veterinarian before adding any new food into a dog’s diet to get his opinion on what he thinks might be appropriate for them, given their individual needs and situation.
+Generally, it is always best to talk with a veterinarian before adding any new food into a dog’s diet to get his opinion on what might be appropriate for them, given their individual needs and situation.

 Also, talk with the dog’s veterinarian if you plan on administering the spice through alternative routes, such as by rubbing it onto their paws or bathing them in a diluted mix of water and Ginger instead of eating it themselves.